remorses/akarso/README.md

 ## Why

-If you want to let your users sign in with SSO via Supabase currently you have to:
+Currently if you want to let your customers sign in with SSO via Supabase you have to:

 -   Ask the user to create an application in their SSO provider (Google, Azure, etc)
 -   Ask them to send the metadata file or url